Developing speed and agility in young athletesJanuary 24, 2019 | by Akriti Sharma

-The realm of sport is no different where the faster individual or team has a significant advantage over its opponent.
-Thus a significant amount of research is dedicated to investigating methods to improve speed.
+In many sports, the faster individual or team has a significant advantage over their opponent.
+For this reason, a large amount of research is dedicated to investigating methods to improving speed—including in youth populations.

-The Long-Term Athlete Development and Youth Physical Development Models provide recommendations to train speed and agility in youth athletes based on their maturational age as assessed by the timing of the growth spurt.
+The Long-Term Athlete Development and Youth Physical Development Models provide recommendations to train speed and agility in youth athletes based on their maturational age, as assessed by the timing of the growth spurt.
 In this article we will summarize some of these recommendations.

-When talking about linear sprint speed, research has shown sprint performance to decline in pre-pubescent athletes just before the growth spurt (typically ages 10-13 for females and 12-15 for males), but subsequently improve around the growth spurt.
-This can be attributed to the body adjusting for structural changes and re-learning the patterns to coordinate sprinting.
+When talking about linear (straight) sprint speed, research has shown sprint performance to decline in pre-pubescent athletes just before the growth spurt (typically ages 10-13 for females and 12-15 for males), but subsequently improve during and after.
+This can be attributed to the body adjusting for structural changes and re-learning sprint mechanics.

-Speed is suggested to develop in a nonlinear process with prepubescent and pubescent increases in performance.
-Prepubescent improvements have been proposed to be influenced by improvements in coordination via the nervous system and motor recruitment patterns, whereas pubescent and post-pubescent improvements can be attributed to structural and hormonal changes that lead to increases in muscle size and limb lengths.
+Evidence shows pre-pubescent improvements are influenced by coordination via the nervous system and motor recruitment patterns, whereas pubescent and post-pubescent improvements can be attributed to structural and hormonal changes that lead to increases in muscle size and limb lengths.

-Agility training follows a similar pattern in terms of learning technical skills related to change of direction prior to building on speed in such maneuvers.
-A significant amount of research indicates that strength relative to one’s body weight is related to change of direction, speed, and acceleration, and thus as with straight running speed, strength training should be incorporated through all stages of youth athlete development in order to improve agility.
+A significant amount of research indicates that strength relative to one’s bodyweight is related to change of direction speed and acceleration.
+Thus, as with straight running speed, strength training should be incorporated through all stages of youth athlete development in order to improve agility.